- Purchase the complete Expat Arrivals Budapest Guide (PDF)

 Walking in Budapest

-Budapest is ideal for exploring by foot, with many of its most famous attractions within easy walking distance of one another.
+Budapest is ideal for exploring on foot, with many of its most famous attractions within easy walking distance of one another.
 However, for longer distances expats may need to use another mode of transport.

 Pedestrians should note that many sidewalks are shared with cyclists.
 If a pedestrian is obstructing a cyclist's path, the cyclist will usually alert them by ringing their bicycle bell.
 Cars are usually respectful of pedestrians, but caution should nonetheless be taken around cars.